-• Almost every blockchain job form asks for my LinkedIn link — how do I make it stand out?
+Almost every blockchain job form asks for my LinkedIn link — what makes a recruiter trust it fast?

 Victor P